-General Thomas P. Stafford (retired), age 79, served on our board of directors from 1984 to 1986 and was re-appointed in 2000.
+General Thomas P. Stafford (retired), age 80, served on our board of directors from 1984 to 1986 and was re-appointed in 2000.
 Gen. Stafford was selected as an astronaut in 1962, piloted Gemini VI in 1965 and commanded Gemini IX in 1966.
 In 1969, Gen. Stafford was named Chief of the Astronaut Office and was the Apollo X commander for the first lunar module flight to the moon.
 He commanded the Apollo-Soyuz joint mission with the Soviet cosmonauts in 1975.
 After his retirement from the United States Air Force in 1979 as Lieutenant General, he served as U.S. Air Force Deputy Chief of Staff for Research and Development and Acquisition and became chairman of Gibraltar Exploration Limited, an oil and gas exploration and production company, and served in these positions until 1984, when he joined General Technical Services, Inc., a consulting firm.
 Gen. Stafford was also affiliated with Stafford, Burke and Hecker, Inc., a Washington-based consulting firm, from 1982 until 2005.
 Gen. Stafford has more recently served as an advisor to a number of government agencies including the National Aeronautics and Space Administration (NASA) and the Air Force Material Command.
 He is currently chairman of the NASA Advisory Council Task Force on the International Space Station Program, and also served as co-chairman of the Stafford-Covey NASA Space Shuttle Return to Flight Task Group.
 Gen. Stafford has received many honors and decorations including the Congressional Space Medal of Honor.
-He has also served as a director of TIMET since 2006 and is the chairman of each of Our audit committee, management development and compensation committee.
-Gen. Stafford is chairman of each of our audit committee and management development and compensation committee.
+He has also served as a director of TIMET since 2006 and is the chairman of each of TIMET's audit committee, management development and compensation committee and nominations committee.

-Gen. Stafford has over eleven years of experience on our board of directors and at least ten years of experience on our audit committee and management development and compensation committee.
+Gen. Stafford has over twelve years of experience on our board of directors and at least eleven years of experience on our audit committee and management development and compensation committee.
 He also has senior executive, operating, corporate governance, finance and financial accounting oversight experience from various government entities and from other publicly and privately held entities for which he currently serves or formerly served.

-Steven L. Watson, age 59, has served on our board of directors since 2000.
-Mr. Watson has served as Kronos Worldwide's chief executive officer since February 2009 and its vice chairman of the board since prior to 2005.
-Since prior to 2005, Mr. Watson has been president and a director of Contran and president, chief executive officer and a director of Valhi.
-He has also served as TIMET's vice chairman of the board since 2005 and its chief executive officer from 2006 to December 2009.
-Mr. Watson has served as a director of CompX and Keystone since prior to 2005.
+Steven L. Watson, age 60, has served on our board of directors since 2000.
+Mr. Watson has served as Kronos Worldwide's chief executive officer since 2009 and its vice chairman of the board since prior to 2006.
+Since prior to 2006, Mr. Watson has been president and a director of Contran and president, chief executive officer and a director of Valhi.
+He has also served as TIMET's vice chairman of the board since prior to 2006 and its chief executive officer from 2006 to 2009.
+Mr. Watson has served as a director of CompX and Keystone since prior to 2006.
 He has served as an executive officer or director of various companies related to Contran and Valhi since 1980.